mdn/content/files/en-us/web/api/editcontext/index.md

 The **`EditContext`** interface represents the text edit context of an element that was made editable by using the {{domxref("EditContext API", "", "", "nocode")}}.

-The {{domxref("EditContext API", "", "", "nocode")}} can be used to build rich text editors on the web that support advanced text input experiences, such as {{glossary("IME")}} (Input Method Editor) composition, emoji picker, or any other platform-specific editing-related UI surfaces.
+The {{domxref("EditContext API", "", "", "nocode")}} can be used to build rich text editors on the web that support advanced text input experiences, such as {{glossary("Input Method Editor")}} (IME) composition, emoji picker, or any other platform-specific editing-related UI surfaces.

 ## Constructor